SumeetKul/rts2-client/README.md

 # rts2-client
 ==========================THE CLIENT CODE===================================

-Welcome, client telescope.
-This code will help you communicate with SCOT: the Server for Co-ordinating Observations of Transients, and automatically observe any target you request from it, provided SCOT responds affirmatively.
+Greetings, client user telescope.
+This code get you connected with (soon-to-be re-christened) SCOT: the Server for Co-ordinating Observations of Transients, and automatically observe any target you request from it, provided SCOT responds affirmatively.

 ============================================================================